LLNL/pEyeON/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.
-3. ( This is an optional dependency: We are uing pre-commit hooks to adhere to coding standards.
-They will run automatically each time a commit is made.
-If any hook fails, the issues will need to be fixed before committing again.)
+3. We are using pre-commit hooks to adhere to coding standards.
+Pre-commit is a part of the optional dependencies--see below on how to install optional dependencies.
+The hooks will run automatically each time a commit is made.
+If any hook fails, the issues will need to be fixed before committing again.

 All contributions to EyeON are made under the MIT license (MIT).